alexalexyang/sellouts-frontend/README.md

 # About

-JAMstack e-commerce platform with React, Contentful, and PayPal.
+JAMstack e-commerce platform with React, Contentful, EmailJS, and PayPal.

 Target demographic: people who have very little money but who still want to sell stuff online.

 # Status

-3/4 of the way to minimally viable.
+3/4 of the way to becoming minimally viable.

 # Upcoming support